taka5566/taka5566github.io/README.md

 ## Drawing Buttons

-- Draw Rectangle: Click this button to draw a rectangle on the canvas.
+- Draw Rectangle: Click this button to draw a rectangle.
-- Draw Line: Click this button to draw a straight line on the canvas.
+- Draw Line: Click this button to draw a straight line.
-- Draw Circle: Click this button to draw a circle on the canvas.
+- Draw Circle: Click this button to draw a circle.
-- Quadratic Curve: Click this button to draw a quadratic curve on the canvas.
+- Quadratic Curve: Click this button to draw a quadratic curve.
-- Straight Line: Click this button to draw a straight line on the canvas.
+- Straight Line: Click this button to draw a straight line.
+- Write Text: Click this button to write text and hit enter to finish process.

 ## Tools

-- Eraser: Click this button to activate the eraser tool and erase parts of the drawing on the canvas.
+- Eraser: Click this button to activate the eraser tool and erase parts of the drawing .
-- Undo: Click this button to undo the last action performed on the canvas.
+- Undo: Click this button to undo the last action performed .
-- Redo: Click this button to redo the previously undone action on the canvas.
+- Redo: Click this button to redo the previously undone action .
 - Clear: Click this button to clear the entire canvas and remove all drawings.

 ## Color Selector